royhanmh/project-product/backend/README.md

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](../LICENSE)file for details.
+See the [LICENSE](../LICENSE) file for details.